Trump’s Anti-Peace Moves Versus Palestinians

 The Trump administration’s decision to end American funding to a United Nations agency that provides assistance to millions of Palestinian refugees was denounced broadly by international officials, former United States diplomats and Palestinians who were reeling from the elimination of a decades-long policy of support.
 The move seems to have been linked with a political trajectory used by President Trump to pressurize the hapless Palestinians to accept Trump’s action of moving the U.S. embassy from Tel Aviv to Jerusalem.
 Trump’s tactic against the Gazans will only increase their suffering and potentially setback U.S. goals in the region.

-Hanan Ashrawi, a member of the executive committee of the Palestine Liberation Organization, said the cuts could destabilize refugee camps not only in the West Bank and Gaza, but also in Jordan and Lebanon.
+Hanan Ashrawi, a member of the executive committee of the Palestine Liberation Organization, said the cuts could destabilize refugee camps not only in the West Bank and Gaza but also in Jordan and Lebanon.
 Who is going to step in?
 If you want to hand them over to the religious schools, to Hamas, then you have to live with the consequences.
 “If you deprive people of their education, their health — their future — this is extremely serious and dangerous,” she said.

-The United States said it cancelled more than $200 million in aid for the Palestinians in the Gaza Strip and West Bank, leading their ambassador to accuse Donald Trump’s administration of being “anti-peace.”
+The United States said it canceled more than $200 million in aid for the Palestinians in the Gaza Strip and West Bank, leading their ambassador to accuse Donald Trump’s administration of being “anti-peace.”
 A senior State Department official said the decision, made “at the direction of the president,” came after a review of aid programs to the Palestinian territories.

 The U.S. has been the largest donor to the United Nations Relief and Works Agency (UNRWA) – but now says the organisation is “irredeemably flawed.”
 Palestinian President Mahmoud Abbas’s spokesman has called the move a “flagrant assault against the Palestinian people.”
 However, an Israeli official told AFP: “Israel supports the U.S. move.”
-UNRWA says it currently supports more than five million Palestinians in Gaza, the West Bank, Jordan, Syria and Lebanon, including providing health care, education and social services.
+UNRWA says it currently supports more than five million Palestinians in Gaza, the West Bank, Jordan, Syria, and Lebanon, including providing health care, education and social services.

 Trump’s aides initially debated whether to cut off all UNRWA aid, an unidentified U.S. official said, but those opposed argued that could further destabilize the region.
 The move “takes into account the challenges the international community faces in providing assistance in Gaza, where Hamas control endangers the lives of Gaza’s citizens and degrades an already dire humanitarian and economic situation,” he said.